Printed on February 17, 2019, 6:07 am

 - Sick leave may not be used by nine-month academic personnel for absences due to illness or injury during a summer or other inter-session unless the employee has been physically present and actually commenced employment for the term in question.

-- Upon prior approval of the Chancellor, an employee who is injured in the line of duty as a result of the commission of an assault upon him or her which disables the employee from performing his or her regular duties, may be retained on the regular payroll for a period not to exceed twenty-eight (28) calendar days without being required to use any accrued sick leave.
-The length of time for such retention on the payroll shall be based upon a written statement from the attending physician that the employee is unable to perform his or her regular duties.
+- Upon prior approval of the Chancellor, an employee who is injured in the line of duty as a result of the commission of an assault upon them which disables the employee from performing their regular duties, may be retained on the regular payroll for a period not to exceed twenty-eight (28) calendar days without being required to use any accrued sick leave.
+The length of time for such retention on the payroll shall be based upon a written statement from the attending physician that the employee is unable to perform their regular duties.